 How long does it take for your command center operator to dispatch the incident or issue to need-to-know personnel?

-A call for two guests arguing comes in with the makings of a fight in the works.
+A call for two customers arguing comes in with the makings of a fight in the works.
 It’s been reported that both individuals are intoxicated and throwing alcohol.

 How long does a similar incident at your property take to dispatch?

 (Want to streamline your whole incident management process?
-Check out how your ACDA Principle™ can help you achieve this.)
+Check out how The ACDA Principle™ can help you achieve this.)

 From the moment the incident or issue is dispatched to each department, you can gain much insight.